data-ethics-and-society/data-ethics-and-society-reading-group/code-of-conduct.md

 ## Reporting Procedure

-If you have been subject to or witnessed unacceptable behaviour, either during a meeting or on this repository, then you can get in touch with either [Harriet](https://govdatascience.slack.com/team/U01BSUWU0UE) or [Michael](https://govdatascience.slack.com/team/UE7T99KTR) via [Slack](https://govdatascience.slack.com).
+If you have been subject to or witnessed unacceptable behaviour, either during a meeting or on this repository, then you can get in touch with the organisers on [xgov-data-ethics@proton.me](mailto:xgov-data-ethics@proton.me).